arunpraba/reactjs.org/src/content/learn/reusing-logic-with-custom-hooks.md

 }
 ```

 At the end of the function, return `isOnline`.
-This lets your components read that value:
+This enables your components read that value:

 <Sandpack>